sglavoie/sglavoie.github.io-source/content/pages/learning-progress-2019.md

 - University of London
     - **Introduction to programming**: Create a *simple* yet complete game with `p5.js`.
     - **Numerical mathematics**: Introduction to calculus: limits and differentiation, exponential and logarithmic functions.
-        - [Essence of Calculus](https://www.youtube.com/watch?v=WUvTyaaNkzM&list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr) with 3Blue1Brown: Introduction, the paradox of the derivative, derivative formulas through geometry.
+        - [Essence of Calculus](https://www.youtube.com/watch?v=WUvTyaaNkzM&list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr) with 3Blue1Brown: Introduction; the paradox of the derivative; derivative formulas through geometry.

 ### 14
 - University of London